kilroy-code/distributed-security/docs/implementation.md

 The iframe is dynamically created by [index.mjs](../lib/index.mjs).

 The communication between index.mjs and the vault.html iframe, and between vault.html and worker.mjs, are provided by postMessage carrying jsonrpc, using [@kilroy-code/jsonrpc](../../jsonrpc).

+## Dependency Copies

+We cannot bring in libraries from other domains within a web worker, so we make a copy of jsonrpc and jose.
+These are from pulled as though by `curl https://cdnjs.cloudflare.com/ajax/libs/jose/5.2.2/index.bundle.min.js > dependency/jose.mjs` and `https://kilroy-code.github.io/jsonrpc/index.mjs > dependency/jsonrpc.mjs`, and checked in to the repo.